 EAP is almost always recommended for follow up care after crisis intervention has taken place.
 When requesting assistance from EAP after a critical incident, request a Clinician that specializes in trauma.
 EAP Clinicians more commonly practice in areas of family problems, substance abuse, etc. and not in the area of trauma.

 EAP offers:

 - Support during natural disasters.

 - Legal and financial advice.
+41 0

-- Grief counseling.
+- 42 Grief counseling.
+0

 - Available for families.

-- A free service that's already paid for.
+- A free service.

+- 44 45